How Can We Help You?

 How can I create high-quality artwork for my labels?

-If you would prefer to work with a designer, you can visit our Designer Marketplace to view portfolios and connect with someone that best fits your needs.Was this answer helpful?
+If you would prefer to work with a designer, check out our article (How to Find and Work with a Graphic Designer) for tips and tricks.Was this answer helpful?
 158

 Why are there gray lines displayed on the full sheet preview when approving my artwork?